winton/typectl/README.md

 When executing a control flow, input mappings may optionally receive the prop version of the input type.
 The caller function waits for the prop to initialize before executing the relevant control flow function.

-Because function execution waits on input initialization, asynchronous functions within a single `all` with share variables produce naturally optimal concurrency without much thought.
+Because function execution waits on input initialization, asynchronous functions within a single `all` with shared variables produce naturally optimal concurrency without much thought.

 Output mappings are optional, but when provided, **must** use props so they can be assigned a value.